rioalmir/PricingAirbnb/README.md

-# Real Estate Price Forecast in Rio de Janeiro
+# Real Estate Price Prediction in Rio de Janeiro

-## Descrição
+## Description

-Este projeto desenvolve uma ferramenta de previsão de preço de imóveis para aluguel de curta temporada no Rio de Janeiro.
-O objetivo é ajudar locadores comuns a estimar um preço justo para a diária de seus imóveis e auxiliar locatários a identificar preços atrativos com base em imóveis semelhantes.
+This project develops a price prediction tool for short-term rental properties in Rio de Janeiro.
+The goal is to help common landlords estimate a fair daily rental price for their properties and assist tenants in identifying attractive prices based on similar properties.

-## Dados
+## Data

-Os dados utilizados foram extraídos do Kaggle: Airbnb Rio de Janeiro.
-A base contém informações sobre preços de imóveis e suas características, coletadas mensalmente de abril de 2018 a maio de 2020 (exceto junho de 2018).
-Os valores estão expressos em reais (R$).
+The data used was extracted from Kaggle: Airbnb Rio de Janeiro.
+The dataset contains information on property prices and their characteristics, collected monthly from April 2018 to May 2020 (except for June 2018).
+The values are expressed in Brazilian reais (R$).

-Os arquivos .csv com os dados estão na pasta Dataset.
+The .csv data files are stored in the Dataset folder.

-## Modelos Utilizados
+## Machine Learning Models Used

-Foram testados os seguintes modelos de Machine Learning:
+The following Machine Learning models were tested:

-* Random Forest
+Random Forest

-* Regressão Linear
+Linear Regression

-* Extra Trees
+Extra Trees

-A performance dos modelos foi avaliada e o modelo mais adequado foi escolhido para previsão.
+The performance of the models was evaluated, and the most suitable model was selected for price prediction.